 You can enable rate limiting handler on the proxy server to ensure that the high volume of requests will be throttled.
 It normally only be enabled if your service is exposed to the Internet through the proxy server.

 Static IP service

-to address a reverse proxy server which has a static IP address and provide service discovery to forward
+to address a reverse proxy server which has a static IP address and provide a service discovery to forward

 Serve static content

-Like the static IP service, the proxy server can act as a web server as well to provide static content to serve single page application and associated contents.
+Like the static IP service, the proxy server can act as a web server as well to provide static content to serve single page applications and associated contents.
 For a single site, the path resource handler can be used and for multiple sites, the virtual host handler should be used.
 Normally, the light-router is more suitable for this use case as it is designed to be placed closer to the consumer and the SPA is the consumer for the backend services.

-In summary, the light-proxy provides the features of generic reverse proxy servers like Nginx or HAProxy and at the same time, provide better performance and a lot of cross-cutting concerns other proxies won’t have.
+In summary, the light-proxy provides the features of generic reverse proxy servers like Nginx or HAProxy and at the same time, providing better performance and a lot of cross-cutting concerns other proxies won’t have.

 To learn more on how to configure each feature in the configuration files.
 Please refer to Configuration

 and Tutorial.
 To find all the deployment options and to choose the right one, please refer to Artifact